pointclickrealityapps/CODE_10_EXERCISE/README.md

 }
 ```

 ### All Species for Episode 1
+## I was not sure if the listing (Episode 1 - The Phantom Menace) was the first episode or if it was (Episode 4 - A New Hope)  as this film was released first, but wasn't the first episode.

-> This response returns the details of episode 1 as well as a collection of all species related to that episode
+> This response returns the details of Episode 4 - A New Hope as well as a collection of all species related to that episode

 ```json
 {